 Proper boots are a tool that is just as important as any other you may work with.
 It does not take long to have problems if you wear the wrong work boots for the job or the season.
 In the summer, adequate protection is required but you must also maximize comfort for the hot temperatures.

 With the information provided above, you should be able to find the features you need and avoid the possible issues that could happen with the wrong boots.
-The best summer work boots will protect your feet and keep you comfortable regardless of where you use them or what you do in them.
+Summer work boots will protect your feet and keep you comfortable regardless of where you use them or what you do in them.